 Zoë has loved books from a young age.
 She began

-other children.
-Zoë enjoys golf, fencing, and studying new
+Zoë enjoys musical theatre, travel, and studying new

 languages.
-She lives in North Carolina with her Mom, Dad
+She lives in North Carolina with her Mom, Dad, and dog, Bean.

 Dr. Michelle Scullock